 Scope of Oversight

 A student will not be permitted to graduate or receive academic credit (or certification, if applicable) for a program in which they are enrolled while a disciplinary matter is pending; the student’s graduation will be held in abeyance until the matter is resolved.
 Nor will a student ordinarily be permitted to withdraw with a disciplinary matter pending.
 If a student nevertheless withdraws with a disciplinary matter pending, the withdrawal will be considered a resignation from Middlebury, and the student will have given up the opportunity to return to the College.
-Notation thereof will be made in the student's permanent file that the student has withdrawn with a disciplinary matter pending, with a disciplinary sanction pending, or with an appeal of disciplinary outcome pending, as appropriate.
+Notation will be made in the student's permanent file that the student has withdrawn with a disciplinary matter pending, with a disciplinary sanction pending, or with an appeal of disciplinary outcome pending, as appropriate.
 In extraordinary circumstances, however, the dean of the College may, after appropriate consultation, a review of the case, and consideration of the College's best interests, grant permission for a student to withdraw from the College when a disciplinary matter is pending.
 Should the student be readmitted to the College, the disciplinary matter must be resolved either before the student's return, or immediately upon the student's return.
 See Student Status for more information.

 Several Student Life policies include deadlines.
 Unless otherwise noted, “days” indicates calendar days, regardless of whether the majority of Middlebury’s administrative offices are open.
 “Business days” indicates days on which the majority of Middlebury’s administrative offices are open, and generally connotes Mondays through Fridays.